cloud-gov/cg-site/content/intro/pricing/rates.md

 ### Resource usage

-You will be charged for resource usage as a factor of the memory, in MB of RAM, your applications consume.
+You will be charged for the **quota** you set for your resource usage.
+This is only based on the memory, in MB of RAM, your reserve for your applications.

 - Sandbox: Resource usage is capped to 1 GB of RAM per month.
 - All other packages: $0.0033 per MB reserved per day (usually this results in $99/GB/month)

-Resource usage fees are charged per quarter, tallied monthly, and severable.
+Quotas are monitored daily and are invoiced monthly.
+Unused quotas are not refunded, and they do not 'roll over' month to month.

 We require your resource usage quota to **be set in advance**.
 This helps you control the maximum amount that your team will spend, and helps us avoid over-provisioning resources that won't be used.